iampeterbanjo/ddd-by-example/docs/Domain-storytelling.md

 # Domain storytelling

-[Domain storytelling](https://domainstorytelling.org/) helps to learn domain language and to reach a shared understanding.
+[Domain storytelling](https://domainstorytelling.org/) helps to build a domain language and reach a shared understanding.

 ## Case study: Cinema

-Following an example case study, we describe a customer who wants to see a movie at a cinema.
+The diagram below illustrates an example case study from the Domain storytelling website.
+Through conversations between a domain expert we better understand the domain, in order to describe someone who wants to see a movie at a cinema.

 ![Metropolis Cinema, Domain Storytelling](./images/metropolis-1-cinema-coarsegrained.png)